AdobeDocs/cc-everywhere/src/pages/guides/concepts/mobile-web-support.md

 For optimized, custom mobile experiences:

-1. CDN mode for performance
-2. Custom UI patterns for mobile
+1. Custom UI patterns for mobile
-3. PWA integration
+2. PWA integration

-### Module Compatibility
+## Module Compatibility

 While the Adobe Express Embed SDK works well across all workflows on mobile web, this section focuses on the Generate Image and Edit Image modules as they represent the most common use cases for mobile implementations.

-#### Generate Image Module
+### Generate Image Module

 The **[Generate Image module](./generate-image-v2.md#features-overview)** works well on mobile web with full functionality: